Toby Price

 Toby Joseph Price OAM is an Australian off-road and enduro motorcycle racing world champion.
 He lives in Gold Coast, Queensland, and rode for the KTM Off-Road Racing Team until October 2015, then the Red Bull Factory KTM Rally Team until 2024.

 Price is a two-time winner of the Dakar Rally, taking out the Bikes class in 2016 and 2019.

 Amateur career

-Raised in a family that loves motorsports, he started riding motorbikes aged 2 years and started winning races at four.
+Raised in a family that loves motorsports, Price started riding motorbikes aged 2 years and started winning races at four.
 His father, John Price, is a former off-road buggy Australian champion.
 As a junior, living in Roto and then Hillston, Price frequently won New South Wales and Australian junior titles from around 1994 to 2003.

 In 2003, Price won both of the two top divisions in the Australian Junior Motocross Championships, the 15 Years 125cc class and the 13–16 years 250cc 4-stroke, 12 weeks after breaking both wrists in a training accident.